 The Impact of Trauma

 I’ve defined what therapists mean when we talk about trauma.
-Now I’d like to elaborate on it’s impact and why you might want to seek therapy for help in the aftermath of traumatic experiences.
+Now I’d like to elaborate on its impact and why you might want to seek therapy for help in the aftermath of traumatic experiences.
 How does it impact a person and what can be done about it?

 Trauma impacts many and has further reaching consequences than is usually understood.
 Kessler et al. (1995) found that 60% of men and 51% of women in the general population reported at least one traumatic event at some time in their lives.
 Almost 17% of men and 13% of women who had some trauma exposure had actually experienced more than three such events.
 As a therapist, I expect that most people seeking help will have experienced some sort of trauma in their lives.